Skip to content

 issue_index int Position in config.quality.quality_issues — distinguishes multiple issues

-issue_type str null_injection, duplicate_rows, type_mismatch, late_arrival, or schema_drift
+issue_type str null_injection, duplicate_rows, type_mismatch, late_arrival, schema_drift, or volume_anomaly

 table str Target table

 column str Target column.
-For row-level issues this is a sentinel — _rows for duplicates, _arrival_period for late arrivals
+For row-level issues this is a sentinel — _rows for duplicates and volume anomalies, _arrival_period for late arrivals

 row_indices array of int Row positions in the corrupted DataFrame — the rows that were affected

 clean_values array Original values at those rows.
-Empty for duplicate_rows and late_arrival (the corruption is row-level, not per-cell)
+Empty for duplicate_rows, late_arrival, and volume_anomaly (the corruption is row-level, not per-cell)

 Empty when config.quality.quality_issues is empty.